iErik/zee-validator/README.md

-<h1 align="center">vue-convenia-validator</h1>
+<h1 align="center">zee-validator</h1>

-vue-convenia-validator is a model-based form validation library for Vue.js inspired by Vuelidate and VeeValidate.
-Unlike Vuelidate and VeeValidate, vue-convenia-validator is meant to be used as a mixin rather than as a plugin.
+zee-validator is a model-based form validation library for Vue.js inspired by Vuelidate and VeeValidate.
+Unlike Vuelidate and VeeValidate, zee-validator is meant to be used as a mixin rather than as a plugin.

 ### Installation